-- Perform a “time study” to accurately assess appointment times – keep track of every appointment in your office over a two-week period.
+Keep track of every appointment in your office over a two-week period.
 At the end of the time study, note the length in minutes for each procedure that you did and then figure out the average length of that procedure based on those times.

-- Make sure your employees communicate about the schedule as changes happen – for example, during the morning huddle, discuss the day ahead and the schedule as planned.
+For example, during the morning huddle, discuss the day ahead and the schedule as planned.
 Maintain a culture of teamwork where the employees can discuss areas in the schedule where more collaboration might be needed because it could get a little hectic.
 Identify good places in the schedule to handle emergencies if they call in, so as not to stress out the dental assistants or make the schedule fall apart.

 Block scheduling works... here's why: if you fill your dental calendar with all the little items first you're eliminating larger chunks of time necessary for bigger dental appointments.
 Train your front office dental staff to schedule the big blocks first.
 Then fill your schedule with the sand – those quick, minor appointments.
 This method makes scheduling easier and boosts revenue, too.

-Are you hitting your dental office revenue goals?
-If not, look at your schedule and see if you’re scheduling appointments with your daily production goals in mind.
+If not, look at your schedule and see if you're scheduling appointments with your daily production goals in mind.